-- Not include the Clackamas Bicycle and Pedestrian bridge which requires the Green Loop east-west connection to be facilitated on NE Broadway and NE Weidler Street which disrupts east-west active transportation routes compared to the Build Alternative.
-The Revised Build Alternative would include upgraded physically separated and raised bike facilities with shorter intersection crossings along NE Broadway and NE Weidler Street. - Include a N Hancock Street connection over I-5 which would increase connectivity in the northwest portion of the study area. - Include design changes that would alter LTS conditions for both cyclists and pedestrians in the API.
+- Include the Clackamas Crossing which provides a physically separated crossing for pedestrians and cyclists. - Include a N Hancock Street connection over I-5 which would increase connectivity in the northwest portion of the study area. - Include design changes that would alter LTS conditions for both cyclists and pedestrians in the API.
 These impacts are both positive and negative, but not substantial.
 However, they are different from impacts in both the Build and No-Build Alternatives as evaluated in the 2019 Active Transportation Technical Report.